sncryptotech77/BASE-TAMILAN/README.md

 Processes transactions off‑chain, then batches them into compressed “rollups” on Ethereum.
 Secure finality via Ethereum’s consensus (PoS) and data availability.
 Periodic posting of a Merkle root of transactions to Ethereum for fraud‑proofing.
+High transaction throughput (often cited in the thousands of TPS range).